nicsuzor/wikijuris/ausip/trade-mark-overview.markdown

 ### A Sign

-A sign includes the following or any combination of the following, namely: letter, word, name, signature, numeral, device, brand, heading, label, ticket, aspect of packaging, shape, colour, sound or scent.[^AUTOREPLACEDTMAs6ENDREPLACE]
+A sign includes the following or any combination of the following: a letter, word, name, signature, numeral, device, brand, heading, label, ticket, aspect of packaging, shape, colour, sound or scent.[^AUTOREPLACEDTMAs6ENDREPLACE]

 [^AUTOREPLACEDTMAs6ENDREPLACE]: _TMA_ s 6